Msc International

 Jewish History of Fes & Historic Fes El Bali

-The Jewish Mellah: In contrast with the young Mellah of Casablanca, the mellah of Fes is over 650 years old.
-This picturesque neighbourhood adjoins the royal palace, noted for its recently constructed bright brass doors.
-Jews took shelter in this palace during the 1912 pogrom.
+The Jewish Mellah: In contrast to the young Mellah of Casablanca, the Mellah of Fes is over 650 years old.
+This picturesque neighbourhood adjoins the royal palace, which is noted for its recently constructed bright brass doors.
+During the 1912 pogrom, Jews took shelter in this palace.

-The Jewish Cemetery: The nearby cemetery contains the tombs of more Jewish saints than any other cemetery in Morocco.
-One of the more important saints is Solica, who was killed for refusing to convert to Islam.
+The Jewish Cemetery: The nearby cemetery is home to the tombs of more Jewish saints than any other in Morocco.
+One of the most important of these is Solica, who was killed for refusing to convert to Islam.

-Synagogues of Fes Unmarked on their exteriors - dating from the 17th century: among the unique in the world.
+Synagogues of Fes: Dating from the 17th century, they are among the most unique in the world, with unmarked exteriors.
 The Mellah of Fes once had 40 synagogues.
-See the vast and picturesque whitewashed Jewish cemetery adjacent to the gates to the Royal Palace and the nascent Jewish Museum at the Em HaBanim synagogue.
+Visit the vast, picturesque, whitewashed Jewish cemetery adjacent to the Royal Palace gates and the nascent Jewish Museum at the Em HaBanim synagogue.

 Old Medina Muslim Sites & Shopping in Fes: